DamianGillessen1989/personal-portfolio-dg/README.md

 - Peers and Instructors at the Code Institute - For providing valuable feedback and guidance during the development and testing phases.
 Especially Thomas for his constant feedback and support.
 - Stack Overflow - A treasure trove of knowledge and solutions to various coding challenges encountered during development.
-- My cousin Hanno - For his continuous support and educational tips and endless patience.
+- My cousin Hanno - For his continuous support educational tips and endless patience.
 - My daughter Thea - Just for being my daughter.

 Thank you to everyone who has contributed directly or indirectly to the success of this project.
 Your support and encouragement have been instrumental in bringing this vision to life.